-Mic/Line/Instrument Selector switches (top panel)
+Mic/Line/Instrument Selector switches (located on the front panel of Digi 002, and top panel of Digi 002 Rack)

-• If your microphone requires phantom power, press the Phantom Power switch (labeled 48V) on the back panel for the corresponding input pair.
+■ If your microphone requires phantom power, press the Phantom Power switch (labeled 48V) on the back panel for the corresponding input pair.

-Although phantom power can be used safely with most microphones, ribbon microphones can be damaged by it.
+A Although phantom power can be used safely with most microphones, ribbon microphones can be damaged by it.
 You should always turn off phantom power and wait at least 30 seconds before connecting or disconnecting a ribbon microphone.

-Instruments Without Preamps Plug instruments that output low-level signals (such as electric guitars) directly into any of the available 1/4-inch TRS Inputs 1-4 on the back panel of the Digi 002.
+Instruments Without Preamps Plug instruments that output low-level signals (such as electric guitars) directly into any of the available 1/4inch TRS Inputs 1-4 on the back panel of Digi 002 or Digi 002 Rack.
 Since these inputs have adjustable gain, they are especially useful for devices that output low-level signals

-• Press the Mic/Line/Instrument Selector switch (located on the top panel of Digi 002) for the corresponding input so that it is in the "Line/Inst" position.
+■ Press the Mic/Line/Instrument Selector switch (located on the top panel of Digi 002, and on the front panel of Digi 002 Rack) for the corresponding input so that it is in the "Line/Inst" position.
 Inputs 1-4 are designed for input signals with a nominal operating level of +4 dBu.
-Adjust the Input gain knob as necessary when setting recording levels to optimize input gain.
+(The Input gain knob should be turned down all the way for +4 dBu devices at unity gain.)

-Line-Level Devices Plug line-level sources (such as a synthesizer, or a microphone or guitar that has been amplified by an outboard preamp) into any of the 1/4-inch analog inputs on the back of Digi 002.
+Line-Level Devices Plug line-level sources (such as a synthesizer, or a microphone or guitar that has been amplified by an outboard preamp) into any of the 1/4-inch analog inputs on the back of Digi 002 or Digi 002 Rack.

-• For Inputs 1-4, press the Mic/Line/Instrument Selector switch (located on the top panel of Digi 002) for the corresponding input so that it is in the "Line/Inst" position.
+- For Inputs 1-4, press the Mic/Line/Instrument Selector switch (located on the top panel of Digi 002, and on the front panel of Digi 002 Rack) for the corresponding input so that it is in the "Line/Inst" position.
 Inputs 1-4 are designed for input signals with a nominal operating level of +4 dBu.
-(The Input gain knob should be turned down all the way for +4 dBu devices at unity gain.)

-• For Inputs 5-8, choose either a -10 dBV or +4 dBu operating level for the corresponding input using the switch on the Digi 002 back panel.
+(The Input gain knob should be turned down all the way for +4 dBu devices at unity gain.) - For Inputs 5-8, choose either a -10 dBV or +4 dBu operating level for the corresponding input using the switch on the back panel.
 For information on the appropriate operating level for your input device, refer to the manufacturer's specifications.